-This property is zoned for medical marijuana.
 Large 577 acres only 20 mins north of Prince George in the Salmon Valley.
 3 separate titles.
+Previously logged and could be developed into a farm.
 Good hunting deer, moose, bear and grouse.
 Great year-round estate, cabin in the woods or a solid long term investment.

 This large 577 acre property is located only 20 minutes north of Prince George towards the Salmon Valley.
 Turn East off the Hart Highway on McLeod Road and follow for 2.5 km.
 Turn right and follow this access road 0.8 km to the northerly boundary of the acreage.

 This property is comprised of 3 separate titles and is zoned for residential uses, agricultural, some home-based businesses including horse stables or rural veterinary clinic.
 The property would make an excellent rural estate with complete privacy.
 Located only 15 to 20 minutes from Prince George and all the amenities offered by a large city.